Skip to content ↓

 The LGB members will be working very closely with the Head of School and support Academy events to celebrate their many achievements.

 I will be meeting with the Head of School on a regular basis and am frequently in school; this gives me a useful insight into the life of the Academy.
-I also meet frequently with the Executive Headteacher, Mrs Connell and am able to maintain a Trust wide perspective.
+I also meet frequently with the Executive Headteacher l and am able to maintain a trust-wide perspective.

 Below you will find information about those on the Winhills LGB.

-If you have any matters that you need to refer to the Local Governing Body, please write to me, Jim Malin, Chair of Winhills Primary Academy Local Governing Body, at the school address.
+If you have any matters that you need to refer to the Local Governing Body, please write to me, Jim Malin, Chair of Winhills Primary Academy Local Governing Body, at the school address, or alternatively please contact;

 Jim Malin